luminatedtech/Tea-Time/README.md

 # What this project incoporates

 The project uses Route and Navlink for its routing logic as well as useState to hold the values of tea.
+The CSS that was used was made from scratch and tools such as Photoshop were used as well for the photos.

+# Contact Information

+Name: Allen Kim
+Email: avalmercafe02@gmail.com

+# Acknowledgments

+Choose an Open Source License
+GitHub Emoji Cheat Sheet
+Malven's Flexbox Cheatsheet
+Malven's Grid Cheatsheet